Voyages of Christopher Columbus: Diameter of Earth and travel distance estimates

-Columbus believed the incorrect calculations of Marinus of Tyre, putting the landmass at 225 degrees, leaving only 135 degrees of water.
-Moreover, Columbus underestimated Alfraganus's calculation of the length of a degree, reading the Arabic astronomer's writings as if, rather than using the Arabic mile (about 1,830 m), he had used the Italian mile (about 1,480 meters).
+Columbus believed the incorrect calculations of Marinus of Tyre, which had estimated the breadth of the Afro-Eurasian landmass at 225 degrees, leaving only 135 degrees of water.
+Moreover, Columbus underestimated Alfraganus's calculation of the length of a degree, reading the Arabic astronomer's writings as if, rather than using the Arabic mile (equivalent to about 1,830 meters), he had used the Italian mile (about 1,480 meters).
 Alfraganus had calculated the length of a degree to be 56 2/3 Arabic miles (66.2 nautical miles).
-Columbus therefore estimated the size of the Earth to be about 75% of Eratosthenes's calculation, and the distance from the Canary Islands to Japan as 2,400 nautical miles (about 23% of the real figure).
+Columbus therefore estimated the size of the Earth to be about 75% of Eratosthenes's calculation, and the distance from the Canary Islands westward to Japan as only 2,400 nautical miles (about 23% of the real figure).

 Trade winds

 There was a further element of key importance in the voyages of Columbus, the trade winds.
 He planned to first sail to the Canary Islands before continuing west by utilizing the northeast trade wind.
 Part of the return to Spain would require travelling against the wind using an arduous sailing technique called beating, during which almost no progress can be made.
 To effectively make the return voyage, Columbus would need to follow the curving trade winds northeastward to the middle latitudes of the North Atlantic, where he would be able to catch the "westerlies" that blow eastward to the coast of Western Europe.

-The navigational technique for travel in the Atlantic appears to have been exploited first by the Portuguese, who referred to it as the volta do mar ('turn of the sea').
-Columbus's knowledge of the Atlantic wind patterns was, however, imperfect at the time of his first voyage.
+This navigational technique for travel in the Atlantic appears to have been exploited first by the Portuguese, who referred to it as the volta do mar ("turn of the sea").
+Columbus's knowledge of Atlantic wind patterns was, however, imperfect at the time of his first voyage.
 By sailing directly due west from the Canary Islands during hurricane season, skirting the so-called horse latitudes of the mid-Atlantic, Columbus risked either being becalmed or running into a tropical cyclone, both of which, by chance, he avoided.